-Concept #4 Soccer has a secret code.
+Concept #5 Soccer has a secret code.

-Steve: Esteban Tiene cumpleaaaaaannnnnyyyooos” (but crazy fast)
+Steve: “Esteban tiene cumpleaaaaaannnnnyyyooos” (but crazy fast)

-Me: shit steve, help me here….bah, just write it down.”
+Me: “C’mon, Steve, help me here….bah, just write it down.”

 Steve, “I’m busy, gotta run… sucka!!”

 Agh!!!
-I’m pretty positive Steve has just been making up stuff for 2 decades around me.
+I’m pretty positive Steve has been making up stuff for 2 decades around me.

-Anyway, sorry…Soccer fans are weird, and they like to be.
-Even American soccer fans take on the European soccer terminology because well…they’re soccer fans, they love to be different.
+Soccer fans are weird.
+And they like it that way.
+Even American soccer fans take on the European soccer terminology because, well…they’re soccer fans; THEY love to be different.

 Shoes are often called boots.
-“Tie your shoes” would thus be translated, “lace your boots.”
+“Tie your shoes” would thus be translated, “Lace your boots.”

 The score zero = nil.

-Sidelines = touch lines
+Sidelines = touchlines

 The field is called the pitch